-Medicine is a discipline of privilege to all of humankind.
-From removing ailments and curing diseases to extending the life expectancy, it has touched the lives of every human being on the planet, yet it seems insufficient.
+Medicine is a discipline of privilege for all of humankind.
+From removing ailments and curing diseases to extending life expectancy, it has touched the lives of every human being on the planet, yet it seems insufficient.
 Perhaps, due to this inadequacy, and moreover, the prevalence of diseases and the emergence of new conditions have led to discover and develop new medical approaches to solve the problems of human illnesses.
 Thanks to modern science and technological innovations, the field of medicine is continuously flourishing.

 List of Latest Breakthroughs in Medicine

-Here is, a brief highlight of some of the remarkable advancements in medicine this year.
+Here is a brief highlight of some of the remarkable advancements in medicine this year.

 1. PCSK9 Inhibitors For LDL Reduction